 1. Christian Afterlife

 Christianity centers around forgiveness, repentance, confession, and heavenly judgment after death where the soul will either spend eternity in Heaven.
-Conversely, the soul can be condemned to Hell if a person has led a sinful life with no repentance.
+Conversely, the soul can be condemned to Hell (or the "second death") if a person has led a sinful life with no repentance.
 Some of the Christian scripture from the Bible that directly addresses life after death can be found below.